 Several factors come into play when assessing and influencing high school GPA.
 Understanding these factors can aid students in navigating the path toward a good GPA.
 The following elements can affect your high school GPA:

-3. Study Habits: Your study habits play a pivotal role in academic success.
-Ineffective or irregular study patterns can hinder your comprehension of the material and adversely affect your performance on exams.
+- Study Habits: Study habits play a pivotal role in academic success.
+Ineffective or irregular study patterns can hinder your comprehension of the material and adversely affect your exam performance.
 Developing strong study habits, such as creating a study schedule, taking thorough notes, and employing effective study aids, can contribute to a higher GPA.

 How to Calculate High School GPA